 Where: Lauterbrunnen (Jungfrau) Length: 6 miles/10km Duration: 3-4 hours

 Ringed by 72 waterfalls, Lauterbrunnental is the world’s largest glacial valley, outshining even the spectacular and massive Yosemite.
-There’s no better introductory hike to this incredible valley than the loop that leads from the town of Lauterbrunnen up to Grütshchalp (take the tram or the steep trail), then along a gentle forest path, crossing a dozen streams, to the hillside village of Mürren.
+There’s no better introductory hike to this incredible valley than the loop that leads from the town of Lauterbrunnen up to Grütshchalp, which can be accessed via the tram or a steep, but rewarding, trail.
+From there, hike along a gentle forest path, crossing a dozen streams, to the hillside village of Mürren.
 You’ll find plenty of picturesque viewpoints along the way before the route descends to the lovely village of Gimmelwald.
-From here you can take the steep trail or the tram back down to Stechelberg at the top of the Lauterbrunnen valley.
-Return to Lauterbrunnen by bus or follow the riverside trail past meadows, small farms, and waterfalls on every side.
+After that, it's decision time again as you can choose to walk or take the tram back down to Stechelberg at the top of the Lauterbrunnen valley.
+Return to Lauterbrunnen by bus or follow the riverside trail past meadows, small farms, and waterfalls in every direction.

 Great Hiking Without Going to Switzerland